Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: Testing the theory against observations

-A similar scenario emerges in the subsequent plot (top-right), illustrating mass discrepancy against orbital angular velocity.
-The plot shows a slightly higher correlation with the mass discrepancy.
-However, the scatter plot highlights the absence of a high correlation between the two.
-In contrast, the lower-left plot depicting mass discrepancy against Newtonian acceleration reveals a noticeable correlation.
-Generally, the mass deficiency becomes apparent beyond an acceleration of $a=10^{-8} \, \text{cm/s}^2$.
-Consequently, it establishes a connection between the Newtonian acceleration and mass deficiency.
-Various authors have explored this linkage in previous works, including~\cite{mcgaugh2004mass,milgrom2001monda,Banik_2022}.
+A similar trend is observed in the subsequent (top-right) panel, which shows the mass discrepancy as a function of orbital angular velocity.
+Although this plot exhibits a slightly higher degree of correlation with the mass discrepancy, the corresponding scatter indicates that the correlation is not particularly strong.
+In contrast, the lower-left panel, which displays the mass discrepancy as a function of the Newtonian acceleration, reveals a much clearer correlation.
+In general, the mass discrepancy becomes significant below an acceleration scale of $a \sim 10^{-8}\,\mathrm{cm\,s^{-2}}$, thereby establishing a direct connection between the Newtonian acceleration and the observed mass discrepancy.
+This relationship has been extensively explored in the literature (see, e.g., Refs.~\cite{mcgaugh2004mass,milgrom2001monda,Banik_2022}).

+From the plot, it is evident that the relationship between the mass discrepancy and $a_N$ is not linear.
+To quantify this correlation, I therefore employ the Spearman rank correlation coefficient.
+The resulting value, $\rho = -0.8377$, indicates a very strong correlation.
+I further find that if the mass discrepancy is instead compared with the quantity $GM/r^{2.25}$, the correlation becomes slightly stronger, with $\rho = -0.8484$ for the SPARC dataset.
+However, this improvement is modest and may not be statistically significant.

-The last (bottom-right) plot depicts the mass deficiency against $\lambda r$, where the best-fit $\lambda$ value has been individually computed for each galaxy.
-Once again, a robust correlation emerges between mass discrepancy and $\lambda r$.
-Mass discrepancy becomes apparent for $\lambda r>0.3$, and this pattern of discrepancy is prevalent in nearly all galaxies within the range of $\lambda r \in (0.3,5)$.
+The last (bottom-right) plot depicts the mass deficiency against $\lambda r$, where the best-fit $\lambda$ value has been individually computed for each galaxy through MCMC analysis.
+In this case also we don't see any strong correlation between mass discrepancy and $\lambda r$.
+The value of the Spearman rank corelation coefficient is $\rho = 0.57$, which indicate a weak correlation.
+However, we can notice that the mass discrepancy becomes apparent for $\lambda r>0.3$, and this pattern of discrepancy is prevalent in nearly all galaxies within the range of $\lambda r \in (0.3,5)$.
 This range aligns with our earlier expectations from the preceding section.
 This observation bears significant implications, particularly concerning theories such as MoG and TeVeS, which introduce additional massive scalar and vector fields.
-However, the fixed mass of these fields renders them unable to account for this observed relationship.
+However, the fixed mass of these fields makes them unable to account for this observed relationship.

-These trends can be explained through mathematical analysis.
-Referring to Eq.~\ref{eq:velocityFinal}, it is evident that the equation gives a radius-independent velocity as $\lambda r \rightarrow 1$.
-Therefore, expanding the velocity in a Taylor series centered around $\lambda r \rightarrow 1$ we can get:

-Now provided $\lambda r > 0.27$ the second term will dominate over the 4th term.
-Also, if we assume that $\frac{M_c}{M} \sim 10 - 50$, then the third term is also small.
-Therefore, if we ignore these terms, we can write the equation as